talkjs/tutorials/how-to-add-a-typing-indicator-for-a-chatbot/how-to-add-a-typing-indicator-for-a-chatbot.md

   <figcaption>A text-based typing indicator</figcaption>
 </figure>

 Popular messaging apps, such as Slack, WhatsApp, Facebook Messenger, or Telegram, all make use of typing indicators.
+TalkJS themes all provide a typing indicator that displays when other users are typing, and with a bit of customization, you can add it to chatbot responses too.
+As an example, try out the [interactive AI chatbot demo](https://talkjs.com/demo/ai-chatbot/) on TalkJS's website.

 ## Why are typing indicators important?